-- ☐ Your walker mark with your name. - □ Medical insurance card(s) (Medicare and/or other). - □ A list of the medications you take at home. - □ A copy of your Living Will or Advance Directive. - A list of important phone numbers, including friends you might want to call while in the hospital. - Glasses or contact lens with case. - □ Toiletries, including a razor, make-up kit (if desired). - Sturdy shoes with non-skid soles and a firm heel cup. - Tracksuits or loose, comfortable outfits to start wearing the day after surgery.
+- □ Medical insurance card(s) (Medicare and/or other). - □ A list of the medications you take at home. - □ A copy of your Living Will or Advance Directive. - A list of important phone numbers, including friends you might want to call while in the hospital. - Glasses or contact lens with case. - Toiletries, including a razor, make-up kit (if desired). - Sturdy shoes with non-skid soles and a firm heel cup. - Tracksuits or loose, comfortable outfits to start wearing the day after surgery.
 Bottoms should allow for the added bulk of surgical dressings and ACE bandages; shorts are ideal.
-Drainage from your surgical site may end up on your clothes so we don't suggest bringing your favorite things. - Q Reading material. - iPod, CD player, cassette recorder, with headphones and tapes/CDs if you want music.
+Drainage from your surgical site may end up on your clothes so we don't suggest bringing your favorite things. - Reading material. - iPod, CD player, cassette recorder, with headphones and tapes/CDs if you want music. - Crutches or walker.
+Please mark them with your name.